CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/adding-conformance-profile.md

 # Adding support for a new HL7v2 conformance profile in ReportStream

-This document outlines the process of integrating a HL7v2 conformance profile so that a new data model can be processed
+This document outlines the process of integrating a HL7v2 conformance profile so that a new data model can be processed by ReportStream.
-by ReportStream.

 ## Background

 ReportStream uses FHIR R4 as the internal data model.
 Data coming into the system is converted to FHIR then data
-output can be transformed into a variety of formats dependent on the requirements on the receiver.
+output can be transformed into a variety of formats dependent on the requirements of the receiver.
 This design
 intentionally decouples the input from the output so that the formats of the two can be different.

 ### Editing existing vs Creating New

-Integrating a new conformance profile involves editing existing data structures and mappings or creating new.
-Modifying an existing structures and mappings is preferred.
-But that option depends on the differences present in the new
+Integrating a new conformance profile involves editing existing data structures and mappings or creating new ones.
+Modifying an existing structures and mappings is preferred, but that option depends on the differences present in the new conformance profile.
-conformance profile.
 Here are a few example scenarios:

 - **The new profile only deprecates fields**
     - No changes are needed to structures or mappings.